 So what is the difference and how does it affect the operation of the vehicle?

-Unless traction is bad, It is not advised to drive in 4WD mode for extended periods of time with a non-permanent 4×4 as this will result in “axle binding”, also known as ”drive-line binding” or “drive-line wind up”.
-Extended driving in 4-Hi, with a part-time 4WD truck, on a high traction surface like pavement, will result in drive-train components like u-joints, axle, transfer gears, bearings, and drive-shafts getting damaged and eventually failing.
+Extended driving in 4H, with a part-time 4WD truck, on a high traction surface like pavement, will result in drive-train components like u-joints, axle, transfer gears, bearings, and drive-shafts getting damaged and eventually failing.

 Permanent 4-wheel drive means the vehicle cannot be removed or taken out of 4×4 (4H)mode at all.
 This means the vehicle is always in 4WD mode and there is no risk of operating and driving it on ANY particular surface in this mode.
-Permanent 4WD makes use of a drive-train component (viscous coupling) that allows the drive shafts to operate independently without causing any drive-line wind-up.

 Transmission wind-up occurs when a part-time 4WD vehicle is operated on a non-slippery surface like tarmac or pavement which does not allow the left and right side wheels on the axles to turn at different speeds while taking a bend.